bloomreach/brxm/poll/demo/_demo_creation/README.txt

    Publish the changes!

-The auto export should have updated the bootstrap content & configuration, commit that into SCM.
+The auto export should have updated the bootstrap content & configuration.

-Final note: when fully regenerating the demo project, please do check the licence headers per file.